Oggetto:

 Topic: How to write a cover letter

-Topic: How to prepare for a job interview
+Topic: How to be successful in a job interview

 Topic: Style and structure of a business report